geomatupen/satmarg/README.md

 - `step_seconds = 1` for slow (high precision) and requires more processing power reduce it to lower values if it is taking too long,
 - `step_seconds = 2` for medium,
 - `step_seconds = 5` for fast (less precision).
 Or it can be custom steps like 3 or 7
+- `Timezone`: When timezone is set, all the input and output dates are in user-defined time zone. "

 ## Output
 You can control the output format using the output_format parameter.
 Available options are: